 Most of us are pretty fuzzy about whether our metropolitan area or community has an environmental justice problem.
 The classic example is to think about where is the landfill, still called the dump in many circles.
 Chances are pretty good that it's close to a minority population center rather than the center of affluence in your community.

 But many pollutants aren't so visible.
 One place to begin is at the pollution scorecard website, where data from the U.S. Environmental Protection Agency (EPA) are digested into a searchable format.
 You can find the largest individual polluters, most polluted communities, and so forth on this site.

-Making an inventory of the environmental justice picture in your community would be a useful group project, or class project for that matter.
+Making an inventory of the environmental justice picture in your community would be a useful neighborhood association idea, nonprofit group initiative, or class project for that matter.

 Collect and map the information available on power generation sites, incinerators, known polluters, common eyesores such as unsophisticated auto salvage businesses, sanitary landfills, plants where health dangers already have been reported or suspected, places where firefighters and police practice shooting or fire abatement, and especially noisy places such as racetracks near residential areas.

 You may even want to include major highways and airports, which points out that land uses and community facilities that are usually considered assets may be liabilities from an environmental perspective.